rochus-keller/Gingko/Readme.md

 To avoid confusions with the original project, this version of the VM is called "Gingko" (in reference to [Ginkgo](https://en.wikipedia.org/wiki/Ginkgo)) instead of "Maiko"[^1].

+#### How to use

+- Download and unpack any of the official Medley deployments, e.g. [this one](https://github.com/Interlisp/medley/releases/download/medley-240926-e1989850/medley-full-linux-x86_64-240926-e1989850_240513-4becc6ad.tgz); the specific CPU is not relevant in this context.
+- Download the code of this repository to a local folder and run `gcc *.c -std=c99 -lSDL2 -lm -o gingko` in this folder
+- Run `./gingko -sysout <path-to-sysout>`, or even simpler `./gingko <path-to-sysout>`; the sysout are located in the medley/loadups folder of the downloaded Medley deployment

+So far this guide applies to Unix systems including MacOS and Cygwin.

 #### Status on 2024-10-04

 - Downloaded original source code from https://github.com/Interlisp/maiko, commit 91e0cea by 2024-09-17.